googleapis/nodejs-pubsub/README.md

 ```
 ## Running gRPC C++ bindings

-For some workflows and environments (see: [#770](https://github.com/googleapis/nodejs-pubsub/issues/770)), we have found
+For some workflows and environments it might make sense to use the C++ gRPC implementation,
-that running the native gRPC bindings, rather than the default `@grpc/grpc-js`, can be more stable.
+instead of the default one (see: [#770](https://github.com/googleapis/nodejs-pubsub/issues/770)):

 To configure `@google-cloud/pubsub` to use an alternative `grpc` transport: